Coneill870/Python-Guitar-tuner-ISE-entrance-submission-/README.md

 (4) Autocorrelation_Pitch_Detection+Tuner.py : This script itterates upon my Autocorrelation pitch detection algorithm, taking the detected frequency form the guitar and mapping it to a guitar note like a traditional tuner.
     This is curerntly the final itteration of the project

+(note: all of the above files are independent (ie no files are imported in another file), with each one being an iteration of the final project )